juju/docs/src/en/clouds-manual.md

     A Manual cloud requires at least one machine to be added.

 Finally, to deploy a charm the `deploy` command is used as normal.
 However, a machine *must* be targeted.
-This latter is accomplished with the `--to` option in conjunction with the machine ID.
+This is accomplished with the `--to` option in conjunction with the machine ID.

 ## Adding a Manual cloud